MichalWilczek/steam-ansys-modelling/README.md

 current_init | A | Initial current set in the analysis.

 ##### Temperature Distribution Settings
 The user should decide what what type of temperature conditions will be applied in the analysis.
-There are two different types available: uniform and gaussian.
 ```json
 {"temperature_init_distribution": {
 	"type": "gaussian",